 Bárður sounds like a character from the Lord of the Rings, but J.R.R.
 Tolkien got a lot of his ideas apparently from listening to Icelandic folklore, when his Icelandic au pair was telling the stories to his children at bedtime.
 J.R.R.
 Tolkien started writing the Lord of the Rings at the time the Icelandic au pair, Arndís - Adda from Bíldudalur in the Westfjords of Iceland, was working for him.

 So now you know the story of Bárður Snæfellsás, who is the Protector of the Snæfellsnes peninsula operating from the glacier.
 You can read the whole story in the Saga of Bárður Snæfellsás.
-If you want to read up on the Magical Snæfellsnes Peninsula then I have written a I-V part blog on what there is to see and do on the peninsula.
+If you want to read up on the Magical Snæfellsnes Peninsula then I have written a I-V part travel-blog on what there is to see and do on the peninsula.